COVID-19 and your visit to Kootenay National Park

 What's open (as of September 17, 2020)

-- All day use areas that are accessible based on road and avalanche conditions are open.
+- Day use areas that are accessible based on road and avalanche conditions are open.

 - Hiking and biking trails.

-- All washrooms that are accessible based on road and avalanche conditions will be opened.
+- Washrooms that are accessible based on road and avalanche conditions will be opened.

 Radium Hot Springs pools

-- While Parks Canada looks forward to welcoming visitors back to the Radium Hot Springs facility, visitors should expect a very different experience than what they have had in the past.
+- Visitors should expect a very different experience than what they have had in the past.

 - To make the most of your visit, please come prepared for the following: